petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ## `$8` – Ganged Axes Direction Invert (mask)

-Controls the polarity of the **secondary motor** in a ganged (dual-motor) axis.
+Controls the direction of the **secondary motor** in a ganged (dual-motor) axis.
-For example, on a dual-Y gantry machine, you may need one motor to spin in the opposite direction.
+For example, on a dual-Y gantry machine, you may need one motor to spin in the opposite direction in a belted configuration.

 :::info Context
 - Only applies if you have **ganged axes** (e.g., dual-Y or dual-Z).
-- Expressed as a bitmask like `$3`.
+- Expressed as a bitmask **per axis**
 :::

 | Axis | Bit Value | Description |